syeung14/speaking/mindset_confident/Why you should want to suffer.md

 They were jobs like being an educator, a medical professional, in the military, that involve struggle and difficulty.
-So we see in our lives a whole spectrum of suffering from things so mild, they barely deserve the name, you know eating some spicy food, or working your way through a crossword puzzle.
+So we see in our lives `a whole spectrum of suffering` from things so mild, they `barely deserve the name`, you know eating some spicy food, or working your way through a crossword puzzle.
 No reward, nothing.